The Best Stroller

 - First Years

 The nice thing about these brands is their availability.
-It helps to see your stroller in person before you get it, and I was able to find these strollers at pretty commonplace stores, like Babies”R”Us.
-You won’t have to hunt out specialized boutiques to give one a spin of your own.
+It helps to see your stroller in person before you get it, and we were able to find these strollers at pretty commonplace stores like Babies ‘R’ Us as well as specialized boutiques.
+(But you’re likely to score a better deal ordering your stroller online.)

-With over 25 hours of reading and testing, and then who knows how many hours talking to parents on the street, I’ve come across a few clear criteria for what makes a stroller great, which has a lot of overlap with Consumer Reports’ Stroller Buying Guide.
-Every stroller I considered has the basics down: sturdy wheels, a good canopy for shade protection, a 5-point harness for strapping the baby in, some type of storage for diaper bags, reliable brakes for locking the stroller in place, and the ability to recline so the baby can sit up or lean back.
+Our extensive research led us to a few clear criteria for what makes a stroller great, which have a lot of overlap with Consumer Reports’ stroller buying guide.
+Every stroller we considered has the basics down: sturdy wheels, a decent canopy for shade protection, a five-point harness for strapping baby in, some type of storage for diaper bags, reliable brakes for locking the stroller in place, and the ability to recline so the baby can sit up or lean back.
 These are non-negotiables in today’s stroller world, although of course they can vary greatly.

 For example, lighter strollers tend to have limited storage space, while heavier ones have a lot more room for tucking away bottles, snacks, and diapers.
-Storage is a bit of a tricky issue with a stroller—sometimes it feels easier to have too many things handy when you’re with your child, rather than too few.
-But don’t forget, the more you weigh down your stroller with crap (do you really need 5 diapers for a one-hour walk?), the bulkier and clunkier the stroller itself becomes.
+Storage is a bit of a tricky issue with a stroller—sometimes it feels easier to have too many things handy when you’re with your child rather than too few.
+But don’t forget, the more you weigh down your stroller with junk (do you really need five diapers for a one-hour walk?), the bulkier and clunkier the stroller itself becomes.

-But points like storage size and single-wheel or all-wheel brakes, are the nitpicky details.
-In all my time with strollers, I found that the heart of the matter is in a few key issues.
+But points like storage size and single-wheel or all-wheel brakes are the nitpicky details.
+In all of our time with strollers, we found that the heart of the matter is in a few key issues.
 The three variables that will steer your decision the most are: 1) how easy it is to use (Is it heavy?
 Bulky?
 Hard to open and close?), 2) how well it maneuvers, and 3) how much it costs.

 Cost is a tough issue with purchasing a stroller.
 There is a wide range of prices, from $100 all the way up through $1,000.
 This wide range creates a false sense of what a “mid-range” stroller should cost.
 You’d guess it’s probably somewhere in the middle, around $500 or so.
-But in truth, the overwhelming majority of strollers are under $500, and in fact, most are closer to $300 and below.
-Once you cross over $500, there are far fewer options available, and in fact, they tend to be more like $750 and above.
+But in truth, the overwhelming majority of strollers are less than $500, and in fact, most are closer to $300 and below.
+Once you go above $500, there are far fewer options available, and they tend to be closer to $750 and above.

-Of course, that raises the question of just how much extra money makes sense?
-With this in mind, I also checked out the luxury strollers, mostly out of curiosity, to see if the extras that come with a luxury stroller merit a price tag that is three, four, or even five times what you’d pay for an excellent mid-range stroller.
-The extras tend to focus on materials, or amenities that cater to the pusher, rather than the pushee, with things like cupholders, places to store your keys, beefier warranties, or even a USB charger on one model.
-For the most sake, I’ve found that these are neat, but you can live without them.
+Of course, that raises the question of just how much extra money makes sense.
+With this in mind, we also checked out the luxury strollers, mostly out of curiosity, to see if the extras that come with a luxury stroller merit a price tag that is three, four, or even five times what you’d pay for an excellent mid-range stroller.
+The extras tend to focus on materials or amenities that cater to the pusher, rather than the pushee, with things like cup holders, luxe fabrics, places to store your keys, beefier warranties, or even a USB charger on one model.
+For the most part, we’ve found that these are neat, but you can live without them.

 Our overall pick